 The bridge was closed by a commission order on Dec.
 15, 2009, after a MoDOT engineer inspected it and suggested the bridge’s lifespan was over.

-Page 2 of 2 - Additionally, in early October, the commission received a petition to vacate a section of the road.
+Additionally, in early October, the commission received a petition to vacate a section of the road.
 Under state statutes, the commission cannot take action on the petition until the next quarter, which would be after Jan.
 1, 2013.

 The commission on Thursday agreed to talk with County Road Superintendent Walter Snelson to come up with a suggested bridge project.